Memory Card Recording

 Parameter Type Description

-day NSString The date in the format of yyyy-MM-dd.
+day NSString The target date, in the format yyyy-MM-dd.

 Example